 Since 2019, Outi is also a member of the committee of independent professionals and entrepreneurs of Akava Special Branches.
 Akava Special Branches is a trade union whose members work in expert and managerial positions in the fields of culture, administration, communications and wellbeing.

-Producer Ulrika Vilke is a permanent staff member at Arts Management Helsinki since 2021.
+Producer Ulrika Vilke (pronouns: she, her) is a permanent staff member at Arts Management Helsinki since 2021.

 Arts Management Helsinki employs temporary and project-based staff depending on need.
 In 2021, Arts Management Helsinki paid salaries to a total of 67 persons.

 Arts Management Helsinki has an Advisory Board with expertise in strategy, management, art leadership, and impact evaluation.
 The Advisory Board consists of experienced professionals.
 It is not a judicial organ and it bears no legal responsibility in the company.